Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Related Work

 \section{Related Work}

-Brain-inspired computing has the potential to process information with extreme energy efficiency and deal with unstructured and noisy data~\citep{li2023reinforcement}.
-As a brain-inspired computing approach, SNNs can potentially make deep learning extremely energy efficient~\citep{mnih2013playing}.
-SNNs can be implemented on neuromorphic chips~\citep{mnih2015human} and due to the event-driven nature of SNNs, their energy consumption will be ten to hundreds of mW~\citep{van2016deep}.

-Although previous work has focused on the use of SNNs for computer vision tasks~\citep{wang2016dueling, sewak2019deep, tan2021strategy, sun2022solving}, their use in more complex tasks such as language modeling~\citep{xing2024spikelm, akl2023toward, zhang2024sf} and reinforcement learning (RL)~\citep{feng2024brainqn, lv2019path} has recently been studied, resulting in increased attention paid to the limited representation capacity of binary spiking neurons~\citep{guo2024ternary, xing2024spikelm,hester2018deep}.
-This motivated the ternary spiking neuron model.

-DRL is a combination of ANN and RL~\citep{li2023reinforcement}.
-The first DRL algorithm was introduced by combining Q learning, a traditional RL algorithm, and an ANN named DQN~\citep{mnih2013playing}.
-Mnih et al. improved the performance of the original DQN, developing practical solutions such as a replay buffer and $\epsilon$-greedy method~\citep{mnih2015human}.
-A double DQN was proposed to solve the problem of overestimation~\citep{van2016deep}, the concept of dueling DQNs has been used to improve the stability of the base network~\citep{wang2016dueling}, and the concepts behind double and dueling DQNs have also been integrated~\citep{sewak2019deep}.
+DRL combines reinforcement learning with deep neural networks; the original deep Q-network (DQN) couples Q-learning with a DNN~\cite{mnih2013playing}.
+It has since been improved with ideas such as a replay buffer and the $\epsilon$-greedy method~\cite{mnih2015human}.
+Double DQN addresses overestimation~\cite{van2016deep}, dueling DQN improves the stability of the base network~\cite{wang2016dueling}, and the two have been integrated~\cite{sewak2019deep}.

-The high energy consumed by DRL algorithms motivated the introduction of the first DSQN, converting a pre-trained DQN into a DSQN~\citep{patel2019improved}, which, however, led to lower performance compared to the DQN.
-An improved conversion approach proposed by Tan et al. requires a larger simulation time window, leading to increased latency and energy consumption~\citep{tan2021strategy}.
-To mitigate these issues, training of DSQNs using pseudo-gradients was developed~\citep{liu2022human}.
-Sun et al. propose a batch normalization approach for DSQN, at the expense of incurring additional computation within the network~\citep{sun2022solving}.
-The impact of tuning various hyper-parameters on DSQN performance has also been studied~\citep{akl2023toward,feng2024brainqn}.
-Although these efforts have made DSQN a promising solution, its effectiveness when applied to complex, high-dimensional tasks diminishes because of the limited representation capacity of binary spiking neurons, which becomes even more severe when smaller simulation-time windows are used to reduce latency in time-critical tasks.
+The high energy consumption of DRL algorithms motivated the first DSQN, which converts a pre-trained DQN into an SNN~\cite{patel2019improved} but yields lower performance than the DQN.
+An improved conversion approach requires a larger simulation time window, increasing latency and energy consumption~\cite{tan2021strategy}.
+To mitigate these issues, training of DSQNs using surrogate gradients was developed~\cite{liu2022human}.
+A batch normalization approach for DSQN improves performance at the cost of additional computation~\cite{sun2022solving}.
+The impact of hyperparameter tuning on DSQN performance has also been studied~\cite{akl2023toward,feng2024brainqn}.

+Although these efforts have advanced DSQN, its effectiveness on complex, high-dimensional tasks is constrained by the limited representation capacity of binary spiking neurons---a limitation that worsens when smaller simulation-time windows are used to reduce latency.
+While SNNs were first applied to computer vision~\cite{tan2021strategy, sun2022solving}, their more recent use in language modeling~\cite{xing2024spikelm} and reinforcement learning~\cite{feng2024brainqn, lv2019path} has drawn increased attention to this limitation, motivating the ternary spiking neuron model~\cite{guo2024ternary, xing2024spikelm}.